 1995 - Paul Jewell joined First Division Grimsby Town on loan from Bradford City.
 He netted once in six appearances for the Mariners.

 2002 - John Miles signed for Crewe Alexandra on a free transfer from Stoke City.
 He netted just once in eight games in his one season at Gresty Road.

->

-> 2011 – Centre-half Daniel Sánchez Ayala was sold to Norwich City for £850,000 after five senior reds games.
-His first campaign was interrupted by injury, so he could only turn out on eight occasions.
+2011 – Centre-half Daniel Ayala was sold to Norwich City for £850,000 after five senior reds games.
+He only played ten times for the Canaries before joining Middlesbrough in January 2014 after a successful loan spell.

->

-> 2014 – Former loanee winger Victor Moses joined Stoke City for the season from Chelsea, going on to bag four goals in 23 games for the Potters.
+2014 – Former loanee winger Victor Moses joined Stoke City for the season from Chelsea, going on to bag four goals in 23 games for the Potters.

 2017 – Young winger Sheyi Ojo joined Fulham on loan, netting four times in 24 games for the Cottagers.